What should I do if the markets drop?

 Remember, this has happened before

-You’ve seen this movie before.
+We’ve seen this movie before.
 Historically, the stock market drops at least 20% in value twice every decade.

 Risk and reward are linked